Skip to content

 8. Keep in touch.
 Speak to your child's teacher and let him/her know that you are providing study sessions.
 Ask if there are areas of your child's work that need special attention.

-9. Natural study aids: if you suspect your child has difficulty with concentration and staying focused, he may need Focus Formula, an all-natural tonic to assist learning endeavours.
+9. Natural study aids: if you suspect your child has difficulty with concentration and staying focused, he/she may need Focus & Calm, an all-natural tonic to assist learning endeavours.
 If there is also underlying agitation or behavioural issues, add BrightSpark for best results.
 More information can be found here.

 STUDY TIPS AGE 11-15